New park development

 Planning process for new parks

-Parks play a key role in enhancing Ottawa residents’ quality of life.
-They contribute to residents’ physical and psychological health, enhance civic pride and strengthen local identity.
-Parks also support the greenspace network, enhance the City’s natural beauty and promote active transportation.
-In order to achieve customer service excellence, the City of Ottawa strives to provide new and growing communities with excellent parks and pathways that meet the active and passive recreational needs of residents.
-The success of parks begins in the early stages of planning, during the pre-application consultation stage and again at the subdivision review stage, when park blocks and pathways are selected and acquired.
+To achieve customer service excellence. the City of Ottawa strives to provide new and growing communities with excellent parks, facilities and pathways that meet the active and passive recreational needs of residents.
+The success of parks begins in the early stages of planning.
+In Development Review during the pre-application consultation stage and again at the subdivision review stage. when park blocks and pathways are selected and acquired.
 The size and shape of a park block helps define which facilities can be accommodated while the location of pathway locks helps provide an interconnected greenspace network.
-The City’s annual park budgeting exercise, as well as park design and construction process, are key factors that influence the delivery of new parks.
+The City's annual park budgeting exercise, as well as parks and facilities design and construction process. are key factors that influence the delivery of new parks.

 More detailed information about the planning and development of new parks can be found in the Parks Development Manual - 2nd Edition 2017 [PDF-7.74 mb].